-CHAI's work with partners has transformed the refrigerator market for low- and middleincome countries: starting with just five optimal refrigerators from two suppliers in 2013, there are 59 optimal refrigerators from all eight prequalified suppliers as of Q4 2018.
-CHAI's partnership with а low-cost manufacturer has also resulted in seven optimal products being introduced in key, highdemand market segments, with all seven products being the lowest-cost in their respective segments.
+The Gavi Alliance, supported by CHAI, has transformed the refrigerator market for low- and middle-income countries: starting with just five optimal refrigerators from two suppliers in 2013, there are 59 optimal refrigerators from all eight prequalified suppliers as of Q4 2018.
+CHAI's work with a low-cost manufacturer has also resulted in seven optimal products being introduced in key, high-demand market segments, with all seven products being the lowest-cost in their respective segments.